 - Cut out FODMAPs (if you have a FODMAPs issue).

-- Cut out processed foods (sometimes FODMAP foods could be snuck in there)
+- Cut out or reduce processed foods

 - Introduce probiotics into your diet either through supplements or food.